surveycto/twilio-call/README.md

 ## How to use

-*If you would like more detailed steps, including on how to set up a Twilio account and phone number, check out [this guide](extras/detailed_steps.md).*
+*If you would like more detailed steps, including on how to set up a Twilio account and phone number, check out [this guide](extras/detailed_steps.md).
+If you run into an error, check out our [troubleshooting guide](extras/troubleshooting.md).*

 * Download the [sample form](https://github.com/surveycto/twilio-call/blob/master/extras/sample-form/Sample%20form%20-%20Twilio%20call%20field%20plug-in.xlsx?raw=true).
  * Download the [field plug-in](https://github.com/surveycto/twilio-call/blob/master/twilio-call.fieldplugin.zip?raw=true).